Hydration & Nutrition

 However, you do not want to eat a large meal straight after the race as your body has been strained and overeating may nauseate you.
 So however tempting it might be to head to the pub with your friends and family for that celebratory brunch, don't overindulge until you're sure you can stomach a large amount of food.
 Do go easy on the alcohol.
 It might be tempting to toast your new personal best with a couple of drinks, but be aware that alcohol causes dehydration and you will get drunk faster if you drink after a race.
 So keep drinking plenty of water.
 And perhaps celebrate with a well-deserved massage.

-Let your body recuperate, congratulate yourself – you’ve just finished the 2015 ASB Auckland Marathon event.
+Let your body recuperate, congratulate yourself – you’ve just finished the 2016 ASB Auckland Marathon event.
 Always consider your specific nutritional running needs and we recommend getting a tailored nutritional plan to ensure your personal requirements are met.
-Contact firstname.lastname@example.org to start yours today.